 • The presence of food stores, both honey and bee bread, which is not immediately robbed by other bees.
 Invasion of common hive pests such as wax moth and small hive beetle is noticeably delayed in dead-out equipment left in the field.

-What are the early signs of CCD?
 In cases where the colony appears to be actively collapsing:

 • There is an insufficient workforce to maintain the brood that is present.